-Michele Tracy Berger is associate professor in the Department of Women’s Studies.
+Michele Tracy Berger is Associate Professor in the Department of Women’s and Gender Studies.
 She holds an adjunct appointment in the Department of City and Regional Planning.
 She was awarded a Graduate Certificate in Women’s Studies in 1995 and her PhD in Political Science from the University of Michigan in 1998.

 Her books include Workable Sisterhood: The Political Journey of Stigmatized Women with HIV/AIDS (Princeton University Press, 2004) and the co-edited collections Gaining Access: A Practical and Theoretical Guide for Qualitative Researchers (Altamira Press, 2003) and The Intersectional Approach: Transforming the Academy Through Race, Class and Gender (University of North Carolina Press, 2010).
 Workable Sisterhood won a 'Best Book' Award from the American Political Science Association and was nominated for a 'Distinguished Book' Award from the American Sociological Association.
 In 2006, she received an American Association of University Women (AAUW) 'American Fellow' award for her new work on African American mother and daughter communication on health and sexuality.